Food and Drug Branch

 HEMP RULES UPDATE:

-Chapter 11-37 (interim rules), Hemp Processors and Hemp Products, is effective August 9, 2021.
-Please click on Hemp Processor Registry above for more information.
+Updates to Chapter 11-37 (interim rules), Hemp Processors and Hemp Products, are effective April 29, 2022.
+Please click on “Statutes and Rules” above for more information.

 May 22, 2020 – The DOH issued recommendations for Hawai‘i’s food sector to reduce the risk of exposure to the virus that causes COVID-19 to employees and customers.
 The guidance aligns with all existing food safety regulations and supports ongoing compliance with social distancing requirements.
 The guidance also coincides with Gov. David Ige’s eighth supplementary proclamation in response to the current emergency issued May 18, which focuses on the state’s multi-phased roadmap to recovery and resilience.